xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions/apifolderpath.md

-Relative to the docs folder, like `api`<!-- -->, no initial/final slashes.
+Path to the API documentation folder relative to the docs folder.

 ## Signature

 ```typescript
 apiFolderPath: string;
 ```

+## Remarks

+Specifies the subfolder within the docs folder where API reference documentation will be generated.
+Path should not include initial or final slashes.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>